 What if I was abused years ago?

-Many of your options are still open for consideration.
-While you can still report the abuse at any time, your legal options may be limited depending on state laws like the Statute of Limitations.
-The Statute of Limitations is the time allotted for victims to pursue legal action against the perpetrators.
+Even if you were abuse many years ago, many of your options are still open for consideration.
+While you can still report the abuse at any time, your legal options may be limited depending on state laws like statutes of limitations.
+A statute of limitations is the time allotted for victims to pursue legal action against the perpetrators.
 For a more in depth understanding click here.
-Each state has a different time period designated for the limitation— click here to view each states’ law.
+Each state has a different time period designated for the limitation (and the time limits also vary within most states depending whether or not criminal charges or a civil lawsuit is brought).
+Click here to view each states’ law.

 Can I file a police report after a Statute of limitations window has closed?

 You can still file a police report after your window has closed.
-This is especially important if the perpetrator still works around children, or other potential victims that he/she could be preying on.
-Even though the perpetrator can’t be charged with the crime committed against you, it’s good to have on file in case another victim comes forward with a similar story.
+This is especially important if the perpetrator still works around children or other potential victims that they could be preying on.
+Even though the perpetrator may not able to be charged with the crime committed against you, it’s good to have on file in case another survivor comes forward with a similar story.
+In some states, your story could be used as evidence against the perpetrator in another case.
 Filing a police report may also allow you to use the Crime Victims’ Fund for services such as counseling.
 For more about this click here, and to find out about your states’ fund click here.
 Learn more about filing a police report here.

 can I still file a police report after the perpetrator has been charged with another crime?

 Even after the perpetrator has been charged with another crime, you may file a police report.
-If you are within the SOL, legal justice can still be served— the perpetrator may still be convicted and receive additional sanctions or a civil suit.
+If you are within the statute of limitations, legal justice can still be served in terms of more years of jail or prison or through a civil lawsuit.
 In most jurisdictions, this may also allow you the opportunity to give a victim impact statement.
 Learn more about filing a police report here.

 What if I can’t remember everything that Happened?